UW adds former Cal men’s basketball coach Wyking Jones to Mike Hopkins’ staff

 Hopkins had an opening on his staff after assistant Cameron Dollar announced he was leaving the program a month ago.
 Six players have announced they are entering the transfer portal after the team concluded a 5-21 season.

-“We are so excited to add Wyking to our staff,” Hokins said in a statement released by UW.
+“We are so excited to add Wyking to our staff,” Hopkins said in a statement released by UW.
 “He has built an incredible reputation for himself in college basketball and worked with some the great coaches in the business.
 He’s an excellent recruiter and a great teacher of the game.
 Not only does he bring a wealth of experience and knowledge but he will be a tremendous asset to our program both on and off the court as a developer of student-athletes.

 “His passion and enthusiasm is going to be incredible for our student-athletes and we are so lucky to have him on our team on Montlake. “